bandaangosta/api-metadata/README.md

 # api-metadata
-Simple REST API for ASDM metadata in ALMA Data Warehouse
+Simple REST API for ASDM metadata in ALMA Data Warehouse.
+Intended mainly for analytics and troubleshooting applications.

 ## Authentication